numsim-group/klimakoffer/milestone2/milestone2_conservation-and-balance.md

 @@

 @@colbox-blue
-**Remark 4:** For many processes, the source term can be neglected, i.e., we can choose $S(x,t) = 0$.
+**Remark 4:** For many processes, the source term can be neglected, i.e., we can choose $S(u,x,t) = 0$.
 The resulting PDE describes processes, where the quantity $u$ is neither destroyed nor generated, but is only changed by fluxes.
 Such PDEs are called conservation laws
 $$
 \frac{\partial u}{\partial t} + \vec{\nabla}\cdot\vec{f} = 0,\quad x\in\Omega,\,\,t\in\mathbb{R}^+.
 $$